lesson 5

 by class name

-Selecting all elements with the same class name returns a collection of element
+Selecting all elements with the same class name returns a collection of elements:

 var elements = document.getElementsByClassName('my-class');